Finance Minister's Strategy to Battle COVID-19 Outbreak

 G) Features of Package for Tax

-All pending refunds to charitable trusts and non-corporate business & professions shall be issued immediately.
+All pending refunds to charitable trusts and non-corporate businesses & professions shall be issued immediately.

 DISCLAIMER- Please note that this update is only for information purposes and is not legal advice.
-You are requested to seek legal advice before you take any legal and/or business decision.
+You are requested to seek legal advice before you take any legal and/or business decisions.